Doomsday (2008 film): Cast

+Miss Scotland and Miss United Kingdom, Nieve Jennings was an extra in the movie.

 Production

 Conception

 Director Neil Marshall lived near the ruins of Hadrian's Wall, a Roman fortification built to defend England against Scotland's tribes.
 The director fantasised about what conditions would cause the Wall to be rebuilt and imagined a lethal virus would work.
 Marshall had also visualised a mixture of medieval and futuristic elements: "I had this vision of these futuristic soldiers with high-tech weaponry and body armour and helmets—clearly from the future—facing a medieval knight on horseback."
 The director favoured the English/Scottish border as the location for a rebuilt wall, finding the location more plausible than a lengthy boundary between the United States and Canada.
 Additionally, Scotland is the home to multiple castles, which fit Marshall's medieval aspect.

 The lethal virus in Doomsday differs from contemporary films like 28 Days Later and 28 Weeks Later by being an authentic plague that actually devastates the population, instead of infecting people so they become aggressive cannibals or zombies.
 Marshall intended the virus as the backdrop to the story, having survivors scavenge for themselves and set up a primitive society.
 The director drew from tribal history around the world to design the society.
 Though the survivors are depicted as brutal, Marshall sought to have "shades of gray" by characterising some people in England as selfishly manipulative.

 The director intended Doomsday as a tribute to post-apocalyptic films from the 1970s and 1980s, explaining, "Right from the start, I wanted my film to be an homage to these sorts of movies, and deliberately so.
 I wanted to make a movie for a new generation of audience that hadn't seen those movies in the cinema—hadn't seen them at all maybe—and to give them the same thrill that I got from watching them.
 But kind of contemporise it, pump up the action and the blood and guts."
 Cinematic influences on Doomsday include: